Certificate of Excellence

 Surfers on the beach in front of Black Stone surf spot

-At low tide the wave dumps and is not surfable.
+At low tide the wave closes out and is not surfable.
 It needs a big swell to break at high tide, but the spot does not hold a big swell or high period.
-Best to surf it at mid tide when the wave period is around 12 or 13 seconds.
-At high tide on a small swell the water is too deep for the wave to break.
-High period swells make the wave wonky – best go another spot if swell period is 14 seconds or more.
+It is best at mid-tide when the wave period is around 12 or 13 seconds; at high tide on a small swell the water is too deep for it to break.
+High-period swells make the wave wonky, so go elsewhere if the period is 14 seconds or more.
+Black Stone can be very good, but it is fickle with a tricky take-off.
+On a spring tide, there is a maximum of about one hour on the incoming and outgoing tide when the depth is optimal; neap tides are best, as the tide stays at mid-tide for much longer with less water moving.
+Intermediate surfers are usually best sitting on the inside, away from the peak, where it is a little more mellow.
+Another 50 metres south, towards Mengiat, there is a spot suitable for beginners on a small swell.

 Mushroom Rock